Gardening Recipes

 4. Pour into baking dish or molds then place into fridge for a minimum of 2 hours before serving.

-Now you know how to forage or grow beautyberries, use beautyberry leaves as an insect/mosquito repellent, and use beautyberries as a food.
-We hope you enjoy this delightful native plant!
+Now you know how to ID, grow, and use American beautyberries for food and mosquito repellent.
+We hope you enjoy this delightful native plant as much as we do!

 American beautyberries are a gorgeous native plant that produce edible berries and mosquito-repellent leaves.
 Find out how to use beautyberries here! #tyrantfarms #americanbeautyberry #beautyberry #ediblelandscaping #nativeplants #foraging